 Open after-hours by previously scheduled appointment when necessary.

-*An additional $35.00 deposit fee is charged above the cost of adoption to ensure all animals are spayed or neutered.
+*An additional $35.00 deposit fee is charged above the cost of adoption if the animal is not yet spayed or neutered.
 The $35.00 fee will be refunded once proof of spay/neuter has been provided.
+Per NYS law, this MUST be done within 30 day of adoption, or when the animal turns 6 months of age.

-As of April 1st, due to an increase of medical cost, we will be raising the cat adoption fee to $40.
-It is our goal to adopt out healthy cats, who are up-to-date on vaccines, de-wormings, and tested for Feline Leukemia & Feline AIDS.
+It is our goal to adopt out healthy cats and dogs, who are up-to-date on all age appropriate vaccines, de-wormings, and flea treatment.
+Our dogs are also micro-chipped, and cats are tested for Feline Leukemia & Feline AIDS before adoption.

 Why should you adopt?